 #5 You need search engine optimization

 It’s true: a lot of cannabis or hemp websites are accomplishing all of the above just fine.
 They look good, function well, and have plenty of content, but they still fall behind competitors.
 Once your website hits this point, it’s often a time for fine-tuning for search engine optimization (SEO).

 SEO is a practice explicitly used to net your website more traffic – either in general or to funnel the right audience to the right places.
 SEO practices can include things like:

 - making sure your page and link structure make sense from a user angle

-- re-working your content to make sure it has the right verbiage for your audience
+- re-working your content to make sure it has the correct vocabulary for your audience

 - creating a set of focus terms and phrases (keywords) that help match you with your visitors on Google and other search platforms better

 Overall, having a website is essential to any new modern business – but simply owning one isn’t always the key to success.
-Make sure you hire the right team to bring the right strategy, SEO and content to your cannabis and hemp-based audience with every step.
+Make sure you hire the right team to bring the right strategy, SEO, and content to your cannabis based audience with every step.

 Want to get the most out of your cannabis or hemp website?
 Contact the website design, SEO, and marketing experts at Colorado 420 Websites.